To create a new hyperSpec object, you can use one of the following functions:

 A named list:

-• list's element names should containing one or more names of data columns as well as special name .wavelength for wavelengths ).
+• list's element names should contain one or more names of data columns as well as the special name .wavelength for wavelengths.

-• list's element values should contain the labels for the indicated names usually either in a for of character strings or plotmath expressions.
+• list's element values should contain the labels for the indicated names, usually in the form of character strings or plotmath expressions.
 (The labels should be given in a form ready for the text-drawing functions, see grDevices::plotmath()).

 If label is not given, a list containing NULL for each of the columns of data and wavelength is used.